NWNMCOG

 Next Steps:

-• Await copy of File Certificate for the Northwest New Mexico Utility Authority (NWNMUA, or "Utility Authority").
+• Secure copy of File Certificate for the Northwest New Mexico Utility Authority (NWNMUA, or "Utility Authority").

 REGIONAL WATER COMMONS MEETING